 The best time to explore Trincomalee is between February and August as the weather is most pleasant during this period.
 But when you want to come to Trincomalee for whale watching, make sure to plan your way up here between May and September / October.

 The best way to get around and go to all the places to visit in Trincomalee is by renting a scooter for around 1500 LKR per day.
 This gives you the freedom to go and stop wherever you want to!
 Of course it is also possible to take a TukTuk, there are plenty of them.
 But if you want to visit a few places during the day, you will end up cheaper with your scooter.

 Where to stay in Trincomalee

-Depending on what you are looking for, you can choose between the Upuveli beach are or Nilaveli beach area.
-Upuveli is the center of Trincomalee where all the restaurants, beach bars and hotels are located.
+Depending on what you are looking for, you can choose between the Uppuveli beach are or Nilaveli beach area.
+Uppuveli is the center of Trincomalee where all the restaurants, beach bars and hotels are located.
 It’s a vibrant place, but might feel a bit touristic.
 Nilaveli on the other hand is very local and untouched.
 That also means not much restaurants and just a few accommodations to choose from.

 Best restaurants in Trincomalee city

 You can choose between local and more western restaurants in Trincomalee.
 Our favourite cafes and restaurants were these: